eseidel/space_traders/README.md

 🛸#B  🤝   1 MOUNT_MINING_LASER_II   +0% +11c per   1 x 39,054c = +39,054c -> 🏦 169,589c
 🛸#B  Beginning route to X1-FQ44-62905F (2m)
 🛸#B  🛫 to X1-FQ44-62905F ASTEROID_FIELD (2m) spent 91 fuel

+### Wiring up hauling for miners

+Somehow represent the miners in deals, producting a given tradeSymbol for zero cost, at some amount of time to produce?

+### No debugging tools for surveys.

+Write a tool to list how many surveys deep we have?